 This post is written by Jordan Bishop, perpetual traveler and founder of Yore Oyster.
 The principles applied are universal, though the recommended tools are available only to Canadians.

 The conversations always start the same way: an aspiring Canadian traveler wants to know how I’ve been flying around the world for the past four years for next-to-nothing.
 And the answer is always the same: while I had a strong handle on how to travel in style extremely cheaply before that—think roundtrips to Asia or Europe for under $100 total—it wasn’t until I got

 And since then, thousands of Canadians have joined me in capitalizing on an incredible travel opportunity available to Canadians right now.
 My only question is…

 I’ve already written about the relevant benefits of the

 And yes, that’s after accounting for the $700 annual fee.

 If you use the points smartly, of course, you can do much, much better than that.
-For example, with the 75,000 points you’ll get with the Platinum card, here are some of the trips you can take:
+For example, when you accumulate 75,000 points, here are some of the trips you can take: